jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 ## @property

-- Allows you to define CSS custom properties with control over data type, inheritance, and initial value
+- lets you define CSS custom properties with control over data type, inheritance, and initial value
     - can be used to create animatable/transitionable custom properties

 ```css